 Before going any further let me just say …

-DISCLAIMER: This post is meant for informational purposes only and does not in any way constitute legal, business, or tax advice.
-Each reader should check in with her or her own people e.g. tax attorney, financial advisor, business advisor, accountant, dad, or any other “person” you have at your disposal to check in with before taking action.
+DISCLAIMER: This post is meant for informational purposes only and does not in any way constitute legal tax advice.
+Each reader should check in with his or her own people e.g. tax attorney, financial advisor, business advisor, accountant, dad, or any other “person” you have at your disposal to check in with before taking action.
 I can assume no liability for actions taken based on the information contained in this post.

 Whew!
 OK.
-Basically, I’m going to be telling you about a bunch of shit that I’ve learned, done, come across since I started paying taxes as an independent contractor in the hopes that it can help you.
-But it’s just that … my advice
+Basically, I’m going to be telling you about a bunch of shit that I’ve learned, done, and come across since I started paying taxes as an independent contractor in the hopes that it can help you.
+But it’s just that … my personal advice.

 What kind of business are you?

 One of the first things you may notice while googling around on the internet for tax information is that a freelancer isn’t mentioned specifically in “types of businesses.”
 Instead, a freelancer is considered an independent contractor.
 This is someone who independently takes on contracts with various other firms, businesses, agencies, etc. It’s a form of self-employment.

 “OK, great, makes sense, you say … but I don’t see independent contractor listed as a business type either.”

 That’s correct.
 As a freelancer/independent contractor, you are considered a sole proprietor.

 That’s great because this is the easiest type of business to set up.
 There’s no paperwork.
 The minute you, Jane Smith, accept payment for your services, you are in business as a sole proprietor.
 Things get a little more complex if you become a partnership or corporation and since I’m not an accountant, my advice to you there is: “See an accountant.”

 Will I need an EIN to pay taxes as an independent contractor?

 No, certainly not in the beginning.
 Because you are a sole proprietorship, essentially, a business of one, you’ll do your taxes and whatnot using your personal social security number.